Original Pantry Cafe, Los Angeles

 The Original Pantry Cafe (or just The Pantry, as the locals call it) is a historic restaurant in Downtown LA that claims to never have been closed or without a customer since its opening in 1924.
 This claim is also attributed to the fact that the founder, Dewey Logan, never refused a customer even if they were short on money.

-When it changed locations, in 1950, to make room for a freeway off-ramp, the place served lunch at the original location – at 9th Street and Francisco Street, – and then served dinner – at the new location at 9th Street and Figueroa Street – the same day.
+When it changed locations, in 1950, to make room for a freeway off-ramp, the place served lunch at the original location and then served dinner at the new location the same day.
 Still, this iconic LA institution did close once – on the day John F. Kennedy was assassinated.
-Otherwise, it operates 24 hours a day, seven days a week, making it a favorite spot for late-night diners, locals, and tourists alike.
+Otherwise, it operates seven days a week, making it a favorite spot for locals and tourists alike.

 Currently owned by former Los Angeles mayor Richard Riordan, the eatery is popular for its no-frills and a classic American food menu that has remained largely unchanged over the years.
 Their breakfast (available all day) is so big that there is no need for lunch; it features all the usual favorites, such as wonderful sourdough bread, eggs, omelets swimming in cheese, French toast and bacon, sausage, or a ham steak that doesn't quite fit on the plate.
 And don't forget the hash browns grilled to greasy perfection either.